phronmophobic/blog/markdown/reusable-ui-components.md

 A UI **component** is just a user interface whose event function returns intents with references to parts of the state passed in.

+Using this definition, we can now answer "What is checkbox?".
+We should be able to break down any component into its arguments, view function, event function, and default behavior.
+The break down for a checkbox is as follows:
-Using this definition, we can now answer "What is checkbox?". checkbox arguments: A true/false value. view function: Returns a view that can represent two states (true/false) that correspond to the argument passed in. event function: When clicked, returns an intent that toggles the value passed in.
-The default behavior for toggling should be logical negation.
+* **checkbox arguments**: A true/false value.
+* **view function**: Returns a view that can represent two states (true/false) that correspond to the argument passed in.
+* **event function**: When clicked, returns an intent that toggles the value passed in.
+* **default behavior**: The default behavior for toggling should be logical negation.

 In code:
 ```clojure